fadelmann/traffic-light-system/README.md

-# Traffic Light Simulation
+## Traffic Light Simulation Project

 This project simulates a traffic light system with main street, side street, and pedestrian traffic lights.
 The traffic light phases are managed using React context and hooks.
-A user can click on a button to get a green phase for pedestrians to cross the main street.
+A user can click a button to initiate a green phase for pedestrians to cross the main street.

 ## Installation